-In her role as President & CEO at the Culinary Tourism Alliance (CTA), she manages highly participatory and asset-based community development projects at the local, regional, provincial, and national levels.
-Rebecca oversees programming, partnership development, and develop comprehensive marketing partnerships to increase awareness of Canada’s food tourism experiences.
+In her role as President & CEO of the Culinary Tourism Alliance (CTA), she manages highly participatory and asset-based community development projects at the local, regional, provincial, and national levels.
+Rebecca oversees programming, and partnership development, and develops comprehensive marketing partnerships to increase awareness of Canada’s food tourism experiences.

-Rebecca contributes her expertise to a variety of industry boards including the Tourism Industry Association of Ontario (TIAO) and the United Nations World Tourism Organization’s (UNWTO) Sustainable Development Goals Working Group.
-She has written curriculum for Centennial Colleges Food Tourism Post Graduate Program, contributed chapters to the 2nd UNWTO Global Report on Gastronomic Tourism, and produced a chapter “Transforming the Terroir into a Tourist Destination” in the Routledge Handbook of Gastronomic Tourism.
-She completed a Master of Arts in Global Leadership at Royal Roads University in 2021 with a specific interest in sustainable tourism and is a part-time professor at George Brown College in their Food Tourism Entrepreneurship program.
+Rebecca contributes her expertise to a variety of industry boards including the Tourism Industry Association of Ontario (TIAO) and Visit The County – PEC’s Destination Management and Marketing Organization.
+She has written the curriculum for Centennial Colleges Food Tourism Post Graduate Program, contributed chapters to the 2nd UNWTO Global Report on Gastronomic Tourism, and produced a chapter “Transforming the Terroir into a Tourist Destination” in the Routledge Handbook of Gastronomic Tourism.
+She completed a Master of Arts in Global Leadership at Royal Roads University in 2021 with a specific interest in sustainable tourism and is a part-time professor at George Brown College in their Food Tourism Entrepreneurship Post-Graduate program.

 Andrew Mackenzie is a serial entrepreneur and professional brand strategist.
 Working in the technology, advertising, media, and hospitality industries he enjoys the cross-pollination of successful ideas.
 Although carrying on a stormy relationship with a writing career, Andrew has a deep conviction that storytelling is the foundation to brand development.